Skip to main content

 The contract creation code generated by the compiler will modify the contract’s runtime code before it is returned by replacing all references to immutables by the values assigned to the them.

-That means the deployed bytecode generated after recompiling will be different than the one already deployed on chain, because the references will have been "filled" with the values of the immutables when deploying the code.
+That means the runtime bytecode generated after recompiling will be different than the one already deployed on chain, because the references will have been "filled" with the values of the immutables when deploying the code.

 For example in the bytecode excerpt from the Görli contract 0xbdde4d595f2cdda92ca274423374e0e1c7286426 (Etherscan, Sourcify) the reference of the simple immutable variable will be the 64 consecutive 0 in hex in the recompiled bytecode: